aldo-gutierrez/bitmasksorter/README.md

 ## TODO

-- Support for sorting Integer, Floats, Doubles, Longs and Objects with any primitive or native wrapper field needs to be done
 - Evaluation on complexity
 - More Testing, have 100% code coverage
 - Compare with [Wolf Sort] (https://github.com/scandum/wolfsort)
 - Find the best values for constants for single and multi-thread and for different machines
-- Have comparisons and documentation of speed in powers of two instead of some powers of ten
+- Have comparisons and documentation of speed in powers of two instead of some powers of ten as it will be easier to compare with other sorters
 - Optimize for almost sorted list or for list that have few sorted parts as JavaSorter
+- Create a object sorter algorithm ease to use and that sort for multiple columns
+- Create a code generator because most Float, Double, etc sorters share the same code but for performance reasons and java limitations the Generic implementation is slower

-## DONE
+## DREAMS

-- Test with stable partition with less memory, no memory and other experiments have been moved to a different project called bit-mask-sorters-experimental
+- Test Sorters that use one half, one third, or sqrt() of memory and still stable
+- Stable sorter with no additional memory

 ## Algorithms Testing